joshbrew/Babylon-Havok-Starter/README.md

 ## Build and run

 This project demonstrates Havok Physics and BabylonJS (WebGPU or you can comment in WebGL2 in ui/components/game/renderer/babylonContext.ts) in a lightweight, state-aware and local storage-enabled react application.
 It handles scene switching for you and other things with a simple state system to sync html UI and game state controls.
 The build environment is mobile-ready.
+Controls are only set up for desktop rn.

 With `tinybuild` installed globally (`npm i -g tinybuild`): `npm start`